-Typically in a clinical setting, dose fractions are not delivered during weekend and holiday breaks.
+Typically, in a clinical setting, dose fractions are not delivered during weekend and holiday breaks.
 The following remark explains how such breaks can be included in our formulation.

-REMARK 4.
+Remark 10.
 We can adjust the fractionation problem by setting N to be the total number of days, including weekend and holiday breaks.
 For days in which a treatment is not administered, the dose fraction is set to 0.
-For all other days, the DP algorithm (8) is used as before to determine the optimal fractionation schedule.
+And, for all other days, the DP algorithm (8) is used as before to determine the optimal fractionation schedule.

-Corollary 1 shows that the structure of an optimal solution is still similar to that described in Theorem 3 even when including holidays in the formulation and/or fixing some dose fractions.
+The following corollary shows that the structure of an optimal solution is still similar to that described in Theorem 7 even when including holidays into the formulation and/or fixing some dose fractions.

-COROLLARY 1.
-Including breaks and/or fixing the dose in some fractions does not change the structure of the optimized dose fractions as described in Theorem 3.
-Fix N. Assume that $\phi(x) > 0$ for all x > 0 and that $\phi(x)$ is nonincreasing in x.
-If $[\alpha/\beta]O \ge \gamma [\alpha/\beta]T$, then an optimal solution is to deliver a single dose on the last deliverable day that is not a break and not a fixed dose fraction.
-If $[\alpha/\beta]O < \gamma [\alpha/\beta]T$, then an optimal sequence of doses, excluding breaks and fixed dose fractions, is nondecreasing over the course of treatment.
+Corollary 11.
+Including breaks and/or fixing the dose in some fractions does not change the structure of the optimized dose fractions as described in Theorem 7.
+Fix N. Assume that $\phi(x) > 0$ for all x > 0 and that $\phi(x)$ is non-increasing in x.
+If $[\alpha/\beta]O \ge \gamma[\alpha/\beta]T$, then an optimal solution is to deliver a single dose on the last deliverable day that is not a break and not a fixed dose fraction.
+If $[\alpha/\beta]O < \gamma[\alpha/\beta]T$, then an optimal sequence of doses, excluding breaks and fixed dose fractions, is non-decreasing over the course of treatment.

-Thus, according to this corollary, if $[\alpha/\beta]O < \gamma[\alpha/\beta]T$ and we introduce weekend breaks, the dose on Monday will in general be larger than the dose on the Friday of the previous week.
-To understand why this is so, consider what would happen if the Friday dose were in fact larger.
-The tumor would then be growing at a faster rate over the weekend; then it would make better sense to deliver a higher Monday dose instead.
-This result is different from the numerical results in Wein et al. (2000).
+Thus, according to the above corollary, if $[\alpha/\beta]O < \gamma[\alpha/\beta]T$ and we introduce weekend breaks, the dose on Monday will in general be larger than the dose on the Friday of the previous week.
+In order to understand the intuitive reason why this is so, consider what would happen if the Friday dose were in fact larger.
+The tumor would then be growing at a faster rate over the weekend; but then it would make better sense to deliver a higher Monday dose instead.
+This result is different from the numerical results in [55].
 Of course, the model was different in that paper because the primary motivation was to determine the effect of the varying tumor sensitivity over the course of treatment, not to counter accelerated repopulation.

-When we assume an exponential growth model, we can fully characterize the optimal solution, like in Remark 5.
+When we assume an exponential growth model, we can fully characterize the optimal solution, which is done in the following remark.